The rich comparisons are just the comparison operators we are used to:

 NotImplemented

-As we can see, 3 == "3"
+As we can see, 3 == "3" obviously returns False, as we all expect.

-However, explicitly calling the __eq__
+However, explicitly calling the __eq__ method of int with the string

-, and similar when we call str
+returns NotImplemented, and similar when we call str's __eq__ method!

 In English, it looks like this is what's happening:

-says “I don't know how to compare myself to ints”.Even after all this, we can clearly see that 3
+int says “I don't know how to compare myself to strings”;str says “I don't know how to compare myself to ints”.Even after all this, we can clearly see that 3 and "3" were successfully compared

-(and the final result is False
+(and the final result is False).

 After reading the docs on rich comparisons a couple of times (ok, a couple dozen times), and after taking a look at Brett Cannon's blog post on rich comparisons, I eventually ended up staring at the C code that solves my conundrum: